cryptiddddd/arduino-washer/docs/design.md

 # 3D Part Washer Design

+> Incomplete.

-> Note that the intention of this document is to only explain what is necessary to work with the machine from the side of programming.
+Note that the intention of this document is to only explain what is necessary to work with the machine from the side of programming.
 I did not assemble the machine or its Arduino, and to explain it would unfortunately be out of my reach.

 ## Machine Design